 Audit Information: Students may audit courses for a minimal fee.
 Audited courses will not be used to determine full or part-time status.
 Credits are not earned for audited courses.
 Students are not obligated to complete assignments and instructors are not obligated to evaluate assignments; however, assignments may be completed and evaluated by mutual consent.
 A grade of AU will be recorded on the auditor's permanent record.
-If a student admitted under the special student path wishes to take classes for credit after completion of audited classes, please contact the Office of Admissions in order to determine the additional admission requirements for the appropriate student path.
+If an audit student wishes to take classes for credit after completion of audited classes, please contact the Office of Admissions in order to determine the additional admission requirements for the appropriate student path.